pran-7-5/eco_style/README.md

 Mineral mines
 ----------------

-stop diging mines = we dont need metals anymore = natural and carbon fiber parts are used now and more efficient and light weight
+stop diging mines = we dont need metals anymore = natural flax fiber and carbon fiber parts are used now and more efficient and light weight

-stop constructing new roads, new ports, alternate is coming is few years
+stop constructing new roads, bridges, new ports, alternate is coming is few years

 schemes
 ----------------

+gov has no buisness in buisness. convert all gov manufacturing and service to private

+shutdown all types of power plants. homes in cities can be power by solar just 1 panel is required for one home. already availiable.

+reduction of pol muscle and fire and vehicles speed.

+banning of paper

+banning of formula 1, formula-e is there

 banning of older vehicles

+banning of current public transports = reduce vehicle weight and size

+banning of trucks, only air drops for defence equipments

+army vehicles are not efficient

+banning of commercial heavy metal shipping vessels, new vessel = natural flax fiber and carbon fiber + wood + electric propultion + (solar+wind) combo powered. shipment = only technology, not everything grow food at your country

 free speech

 banning of currency notes immidietly and digital apps are already there

-shutdown schools and colleges rather sports and art clubs, online apps are enough already.
+abolition of schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.

 collection of existing metal items from common homes to gov offices, except absolute necessary parts like wires, few tools and recycle and store in uniform weight distributed over various safe garded places across world for future use

+recycling facility - solar powered small blast furnance without battery only morning operations

 So many things not to do, so what shoud we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism thats where you should focus on.